+If your child has special needs, finding the right services and support can be very frustrating.
 We’ve been there, too.
-We are family caregivers of children, youth, and young adults with conditions such as ADHD, autism, learning disorders, behavioral challenges, or other health issues.
+We are families of children, youth, and young adults with conditions such as autism, ADHD, learning disorders, behavior challenges, and other health needs.

-Get There Project’s step-by-step resources are designed to serve family caregivers, young adults in transition, educators, case managers, peer support staff, counselors, therapists, and social workers.
+Get There Project’s DIY resources and guided training sessions are designed to serve family caregivers, young adults in transition (and their families), educators, case managers, peer support staff, counselors, therapists, and social workers.

 Families with special needs: Get the step-by-step plan that can launch you into action.